 A potential client once called me to ask me some questions about federally registering his trademark.
-After speaking with him about the trademark search and USA trademark registration process, he asked me whether I offer a guarantee that his trademark application would eventually become a trademark registration.
+After speaking with him about the trademark search and US trademark registration process, he asked me whether I offer a guarantee that his trademark application would eventually become a trademark registration.
 When I told him that I could not provide such an assurance, he seemed pretty shocked.
-After all, why would I advise someone to file a trademark application if there was a chance it would not be accepted by the Trademark Office?
+After all, why would a trademark attorney like myself advise someone to file a US trademark application if there was a chance it would not be accepted by the Trademark Office?

 The fact is that while a skilled and experienced trademark attorney will certainly provide you with an informed opinion as to whether your trademark application is likely to mature into a trademark registration, there are simply too many variables in the trademark registration process for any trademark lawyer to offer an iron-clad guarantee of registration.